siderolabs/talos/website/content/v1.1/guides/storage.md

 ## Storage Clusters

-> **Talos** recommends having a separate disks (apart from the Talos install disk) to be used for storage.
+> **Sidero Labs** recommends having separate disks (apart from the Talos install disk) to be used for storage.

-Redundancy in storage is usually very important.
-Scaling capabilities, reliability, speed, maintenance load, and ease of use are all factors you must consider when managing your own storage.
+Redundancy, scaling capabilities, reliability, speed, maintenance load, and ease of use are all factors you must consider when managing your own storage.

-Running a storage cluster can be a very good choice when managing your own storage, and there are two project we recommend, depending on your situation.
+Running a storage cluster can be a very good choice when managing your own storage, and there are two projects we recommend, depending on your situation.

-If you need vast amounts of storage composed of more than a dozen or so disks, just use Rook to manage Ceph.
+If you need vast amounts of storage composed of more than a dozen or so disks, we recommend you use Rook to manage Ceph.
 Also, if you need _both_ mount-once _and_ mount-many capabilities, Ceph is your answer.
 Ceph also bundles in an S3-compatible object store.
 The down side of Ceph is that there are a lot of moving parts.